Stephanie-Ash/jewellery-art/DEPLOYMENT.md

 #### Setting up AWS

 **Creating the Bucket**
-* At the top of tha AWS Management Console search for and select 'S3'.
+* At the top of the AWS Management Console search for and select 'S3'.
 * Click 'Create Bucket', give it a name associated with the Heroku app name and select the most appropriate location.
 * Under Object Ownership select 'ACLs enabled' and 'Bucket owner preferred'
 *  Untick 'Block all public access' and acknowledge this choice.